amba05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This file contains various shell command that aid variable expansion.
-It explores alias, shell arithmetics, parameter expansion and so forth.
+This file contains various shell command that aid variable expansion.\n It explores local & global variable, reserved variable, special parameter, alias, shell arithmetics, parameter expansion and so forth.\n
-This project is undertaken as part of the ALX shell course.
+This project is undertaken as part of the ALX shell course.\n Enjoy!!
-Enjoy!!